Shared living: Trend or here to stay?

 In an interview with mt/Sprout, our founder Zjef Bogers speaks about the wonders of shared living.
 Find out why the shared living concept is working so well.

 In recent years, housing prices have raised steadily in many Dutch cities.
 Young professionals are facing difficulties with finding suitable and affordable housing.
 In line with the growth of the sharing economy, shared living and co-living projects are fast gaining in popularity.
 Holland2Stay offers shared-living and co-living at the two Twin buildings in Amsterdam.
 In an interview with Mt/sprout, Zjef explains why this concept is winning ground.

 Shared living and co-living residences come in all shapes and forms.
 While having a private bedroom, residents share the common living spaces (kitchen, living room, and bathroom).
 At most Holland2Stay buildings, residents share communal areas and amenities with others.
 For example, The Lee Towers includes a communal cinema and gym and Rive Republic incorporates a small café and mini-market.
 These communal projects are gaining popularity as hotspots for millennials in big cities.
 According to Zjef, shared living and co-living communities attract an increasing number of people, as these projects provides several advantages such as cost savings, convenience, and community.

 Shared living room in Rive Republic.

 #1 Cost savings

-Also, the shared facilities of co-living projects are best way to meet new people.
+Also, the shared facilities of shared living and co-living projects are the best way to meet new people.
 ‘This helps young professionals who have moved to a new city and are trying to start a new life.’